jmeosbn/jmeosbn.github.com/source/_posts/2012-11-15-testing-the-stellaris-toolchain.markdown

     Continuing.
 ```

-Note: As well as quitting lm4flash, I also found ``detach`` was needed in gdb (even if it hadn't yet been ran), else the board would require a power cycle before flashing was possible again.
+Note: As well as quitting lmicdi, I also found ``detach`` was needed in gdb (even if it hadn't yet been ran), else the board would require a power cycle before flashing was possible again.